Last updated:

 Treatment

 Effective treatment is available for most porphyrias.
 Porphyria cutanea tarda (PCT) is readily treated by phlebotomies (to reduce iron), low-dose hydroxychloroquine (to remove excess porphyrins from the liver) or by treating hepatitis C (if present).
-These treatments can normalize porphyrin levels, and most patients do not experience recurrence of PCT
+These treatments can normalize porphyrin levels and most people do not have recurrence of PCT.

-Exacerbations of the acute porphyrias often require hospitalization for management of severe symptoms.
+Exacerbation of the acute porphyrias often requires hospitalization for management of severe symptoms.
 Hemin is approved by the U.S. Food and Drug Administration (FDA) to treat acute attacks.
 Glucose loading may be helpful but is less effective than hemin.
 Givosiran, a long-acting interfering RNA drug, is approved by the FDA and is effective for prevention of frequently recurring attacks.
 GnRH analogues that interrupt ovulation can be used to prevent attacks related to the menstrual cycle in women.
-Liver transplantation is an effective option for acute porphyria patients who become unresponsive to other treatments.
+Liver transplantation is an effective option for people with acute porphyria who become unresponsive to other treatments.

 Afamelanotide (a human melanocyte stimulating hormone analogue) is approved by the FDA for treatment of protoporphyrias.
-It increases skin melanin and can greatly increase sun tolerance in EPP and XLP patients but does not lower circulating levels of protoporphyrin.
-Patients with protoporphyrias learn to avoid painful reactions by avoiding sunlight.
-However, patients with blistering cutaneous porphyrias such as CEP have much less pain from sun exposure and are at risk for severe skin damage unless they learn to avoid sunlight.
+It increases skin melanin and can greatly increase sun tolerance in people with EPP and XLP but does not lower circulating levels of protoporphyrin.
+People with protoporphyrias learn to avoid painful reactions by avoiding sunlight.
+However, people with blistering cutaneous porphyrias such as CEP have much less pain from sun exposure and are at risk for severe skin damage unless they learn to avoid sunlight.
 Marrow stem cell transplantation is effective in severe childhood cases of CEP.

 Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.